Dr. Michael May (FRCS) — Updated on February 10, 2023

-Alopecia is a term used often to describe hair loss, affecting millions of men and women worldwide.
 Traction alopecia (TA) is a common form of alopecia that can affect both men and women.
-This type of hair loss is characterised by balding caused by repeatedly pulling on your hair, usually as a result of wearing tight hairstyles.
+This type of loss of hair is characterised by balding caused by repeatedly pulling on your hair, usually as a result of wearing tight hairstyles such as hair pulled into tight braids or tight ponytails.

 What is traction alopecia?

-Traction alopecia can be caused by a range of hairstyles, but it’s normally tightly slicked-back or braided hairstyles which cause the most tension and create a continuous pulling force [1].
+Traction alopecia can be caused by a range of hairstyles, but it’s normally tightly slicked-back or tightly braided hairstyles that cause the most tension and create a continuous pulling force [1].

-Unlike other forms of hair loss, which can be caused by age, genetics, or hormones, TA can be relatively easy to treat.
+Unlike other forms of hair loss, which can be caused by age, genetics (male or female pattern baldness), or hormones (alopecia areata), TA can be relatively easy to treat.
 If you catch it early enough, you may find all you need to do is stop wearing your hair in these hairstyles.

-Traction alopecia is caused by the damage inflicted on your hair follicles that prevents them from being able to grow.
-The people who are at most risk of developing TA are those who:
+Traction alopecia is caused by the damage inflicted on the hair follicle that prevents it from being able to grow.
+The people who are at the most risk of developing TA are those who:

-- Regularly wear their hair in tight styles like buns and ponytails
+• Regularly wear their hair in tight hairstyles like tight buns and ponytails

-- Use hairpieces (including wigs and extensions) that pull on the hair
+• Use hairpieces (including wigs and hair extensions) that pull on the hair

-- Use harsh chemicals when styling their hair
+• Use harsh chemicals like hair relaxers when styling their hair

 The most obvious sign that you’re experiencing traction alopecia is that you’ll notice your hair starting to fall out beyond the usual 50-100 hairs that the average person loses every day [3].

 Unlike other types of alopecia, hair loss caused as a result of traction alopecia often appears symmetrical.
-The hair loss occurs in a typical pattern, rather than affecting random areas across your head.
+The loss occurs in a typical pattern, rather than affecting random areas across your head.
 When TA affects the temples and forehead, it’s known as marginal traction alopecia.
-Patchy traction alopecia refers to hair loss in other areas across the scalp.
+Patchy traction alopecia refers to the loss of hair in other areas across the scalp.

 Alongside the hair loss, you may also start to notice small skin-coloured or white bumps around the hair follicles in areas where hair loss is present.
 These marks are an indicator of the stress you’re putting your scalp under.
 You may also see red skin, scaling, itching, cylindrical hair casts, and folliculitis in addition to hair loss.